Pacioretty, Golden Knights hold off Flyers

 Vegas answered with three goals over a span of 2:45.
 Theodore got the first with a wrist shot from the right circle for his sixth goal of the season.
 Pacioretty followed 86 seconds later with a power-play goal, flipping in a rebound of a Stastny shot from underneath the right circle.
 Merrill, a defenseman playing forward for the first time in 13 years, then made it 3-1 with his first goal in 52 games, dating back to March 1, backhanding a rebound of a Nicolas Roy shot.

 Glass made it 5-2 midway through the second period when he fired a wrist shot past a Stastny screen for his fifth goal of the season.
 But the Flyers, behind two goals by Couturier, closed to with 5-4 early in the third period.
-Philadelphia had a good chance to tie it when Reilly Smith was called for delay of the game penalty at 2:46 left.
+Philadelphia had a good chance to tie it when Reilly Smith was called for a delay-of-game penalty with 2:46 left.
 Hart was pulled 52 seconds later, and Deryk Engelland was called for cross-checking with 1:29 to go for a 6-on-3 advantage, but the Flyers managed just a Giroux shot on goal, which Fleury gloved.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)